jsheppard95/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Jupyter notebook files with classification models employing reampling techniques to evaluate credit risk.
+Jupyter notebook files with classification models employing resampling techniques to evaluate credit risk.

 ## Overview of the analysis